Itozee/Data-1202-1st-Project/README.md

 Information from surfing the net helped me realize I needed to change the format the document.
 I further went on to re-save the document as a CSV (Comma Delimited) so as allow for a successful import.

 # Data Transformation
- In this phase, I focused on the process of converting, cleanin, and structuring data from its raw format into a format that is suitable for analysis and storage in a data warehouse or database.
+ In this phase, I focused on the process of converting, cleaning, and structuring data from its raw format into a format that is suitable for analysis and storage in a data warehouse or database.

 - Issues Faced